Effective May 2018

 Depending on the web browser you use, you may be able to configure it to accept session cookies but disable persistent cookies (with the exception of Flash cookies).
 If you do this, you will still be able to use CIBC sites; however, your browser will not remember your personal preferences (e.g., language preference) when you return to the site.
 Please check your browser's online help for further information on how to change your cookie settings.

 CIBC cannot collect or use certain types of location information from geolocation or proximity technologies on your mobile device if the location services on your mobile device are disabled.
 Mobile devices allow users to disable location services through menu options.
-Please consult your mobile device provider for more information.
+Consult your mobile device provider for more information.

 Information on your device: